Why do you need to think about employee healthcare?

 Dedicated employee benefits consultant

 We take customer service seriously.
 That’s why we make a service commitment to each and every client.
 As a client of Jelf, you will be assigned a dedicated employee benefits consultant to manage all of your healthcare policies.
-We ensure that each consultant achieves Chartered Insurance Institute (CII) qualification so you can feel secure you’re dealing with industry experts.
+We ensure that each consultant achieves Chartered Insurance Institute (CII) examinations so you can feel secure you’re dealing with industry experts.
 Combined with excellent client service support, it’s no surprise that we achieve consistently high client retention and client satisfaction scores.

 Group scheme leaver service